Tony Duvert: Critical recognition

-Withdrawal from the world and death
+Reclusiveness and death

-In the 1980s, Duvert published L'enfant au masculin (1980), in which he further expounded his sexual philosophy; a novel Un Anneau d'Argent à l'Oreille; and a book of aphorisms Abécédaire Malveillant: unlike his earlier writings, their critical reception was mostly indifferent or poor.
+In the 1980s, Duvert published L'enfant au masculin (1980), in which he further expounded his views of homosexuality and pedophilia; a novel Un Anneau d'Argent à l'Oreille; and a book of aphorisms Abécédaire Malveillant: unlike his earlier writings, their critical reception was mostly indifferent or poor.
 By the late 1980s, Duvert was unable to pay the rent on his apartment.
-With the social mood towards paedophilia hardening in the wake of several abuse scandals, he felt the world had turned against him.
+With the social mood towards pedophilia hardening in the wake of several abuse scandals, he felt the world had turned against him.
 He withdrew to his mother's house in Loir-et-Cher, and became a total recluse.
+Author Bernard Duvert, who had started a correspondence with him in the 1980s because they shared the same name, later told Gilles Sebhan that Tony Duvert had confessed to him about killing a young boy around 1980, and that remorse had caused him to become reclusive.
+However, Sebhan could find nothing corroborating this story.

-Duvert published nothing further, and was largely forgotten.
-However, in 2005, his novel L'Île Atlantique, which first appeared in 1979, was adapted for television by Gerard Mordillat.
+Duvert published nothing from 1989, and was largely forgotten.
+However, in 2005, his 1979 novel L'Île Atlantique was adapted into a television film broadcast on Arte.

 Duvert's body was discovered at his home in August 2008, several weeks after his death, in a state of decomposition.
-His death briefly raised his media profile in France again; obituaries noted the quality of his writing, but also reflected upon the change in official attitudes to child sexuality.
+Child pornography was found in his home, which Le Nouvel Observateur called the "repulsive terminus of a moral and sexual dead end in which even literature had lost its way".
+His death briefly raised his media profile in France again; obituaries noted the quality of his writing, but also reflected upon the change in attitudes to pedophilia.

+Legacy

+Duvert was later compared to Gabriel Matzneff, another French writer who had also built his literary persona around his sexual attraction to minors during the 1970s.
+Both Duvert and Matzneff have been cited as examples of the complacency of French literary and intellectual circles towards pedophilia during the 1970s.

 Gilles Sebhan has published two French-language biographical works on Duvert, Tony Duvert: L'Enfant Silencieux (Éditions Denoël 2010) and Retour à Duvert (le dilettante 2015).
 To date, neither book has been translated into English.